 How quickly should I see a dentist after breaking a tooth in an accident?

 It is generally advisable to seek a dental assessment as soon as possible following a broken tooth.
 Early evaluation allows your dentist to assess the full extent of the damage, including any injury to the root or pulp that may not be immediately visible.
+In many cases, same-day or next-day appointments may be available for urgent dental concerns.
+If you are experiencing significant pain, swelling, or bleeding, contacting a dental practice promptly is particularly important.
 The sooner the tooth is assessed, the wider the range of treatment options that may be available.

 Can a broken tooth heal on its own?

 Unlike bone, tooth enamel and dentine do not regenerate or heal themselves.
 A crack or fracture in a tooth will not repair naturally over time.
-Without appropriate treatment, there is a risk that the damage may worsen.
+Without appropriate treatment, there is a risk that the damage may worsen, that bacteria could reach the inner layers of the tooth, or that further pieces could break away.
+Even if a small chip does not initially cause pain, it is worth having it assessed by a dentist to determine whether any protective treatment would be beneficial.
 Early intervention often helps preserve more of the natural tooth structure.

 Is a chipped tooth considered a dental emergency?

 Whether a chipped tooth constitutes an emergency depends on the severity of the damage and the symptoms present.
 A very small chip with no pain may not require immediate urgent care but should still be assessed at your earliest convenience.
-However, if the chip is accompanied by pain, sensitivity, or visible exposure of the inner tooth layers, seeking prompt dental attention is advisable.
-Our guide on pain after chipping a tooth can help you decide.
+However, if the chip is accompanied by pain, sensitivity, sharp edges causing soft tissue injury, or visible exposure of the inner tooth layers, seeking prompt dental attention is advisable.
+Your dental practice can help you determine the urgency of your situation when you contact them to describe your symptoms.

 What should I do if I find the broken piece of my tooth?

-Handle it carefully by the crown rather than the root.
+If you are able to recover the fragment that has broken off, handle it carefully by the crown (the visible part) rather than the root.
 Place it in a small container of milk, saline solution, or your own saliva to keep it moist.
-Do not attempt to clean it with soap or chemicals.
+Do not attempt to clean it with soap or chemicals, and avoid wrapping it in tissue, which can cause it to dry out.
 Bring the fragment with you to your dental appointment.
 While reattachment is not always possible, in certain circumstances a dentist may be able to bond the original piece back onto the tooth.

 Will I need a crown after breaking a tooth?